ircv3/ircv3-specifications/extensions/webpush.md

 Because of size limits on the payload of push notifications, servers MAY drop some or all message tags from the original message.
 Servers MUST NOT drop the `msgid` tag if present.

+## `VAPID` ISUPPORT token

+If the server supports [Voluntary Application Server Identification (VAPID)][RFC 8292] and the client has enabled the `draft/webpush` capability, the server MUST advertise its public key in the `VAPID` ISUPPORT token.
+This key can be used to verify notifications upon reception by the Web Push server.

+The value MUST be the [URL-safe base64-encoded][RFC 4648 section 5] public key usable with the Elliptic Curve Digital Signature Algorithm (ECDSA) over the P-256 curve.
+The value MUST NOT change over the lifetime of the connection to avoid race conditions.

 ## `WEBPUSH` Command

 A new `WEBPUSH` command is introduced.
 It has a case-insensitive subcommand:

     WEBPUSH <subcommand> <params...>

-### `VAPIDPUBKEY` Subcommand

-The `VAPIDPUBKEY` subcommand allows clients to query the [Voluntary Application Server Identification (VAPID)][RFC 8292] public key of the server.
-This can be used to verify notifications upon reception by the Web Push server.

-The client can query the VAPID public key by sending the command:

-    WEBPUSH VAPIDPUBKEY

-The server will reply with a [URL-safe base64-encoded][RFC 4648 section 5] public key usable with the Elliptic Curve Digital Signature Algorithm (ECDSA) over the P-256 curve.

-    WEBPUSH VAPIDPUBKEY <key>

-The VAPID public key sent by the server MUST remain constant over the lifetime of the connection.

 ### `REGISTER` Subcommand